- Current rules

 These rules apply to a student who takes a unit as part of non-award studies unless the student is taking the unit on an audit basis through University Extension.

-The relevant faculty or board may waive or modify the operation of these rules in a particular case if the relevant faculty or board considers that it is necessary or desirable to do so because of exceptional circumstances.
+The relevant school or board may waive or modify the operation of these rules in a particular case if the relevant school or board considers that it is necessary or desirable to do so because of exceptional circumstances.

 - Part 1—Preliminary